What is your favorite activity for creative learning at home with preschoolers?

 Use seasonal pictures, birthday party items, alphabets or numbers.
 Let your child arrange and rearrange window clings on one window, a sliding glass door, or a mirror.
 These are available at discount or party stores.
 If you are crafty, there are guides available on the internet.
 Older kids can use window markers, but for the sanity of preschool parents, stick to clings!
 (See what I did there?!)

 Bonus Tip: Rotate through toys, puzzles, and activities.
-You don’t need lots of different options.
+You don’t need lots of different options for prek play.
 Maybe set out 3 or 4 choices a day or week.
 Your child still gets a choice but the options don’t have to overwhelm them or you.
 And if YOU are tired of play dough, put it away for a while.

 Got another idea for preschool play?
 Share it in the comments below.